Assign Licenses [Admin]

 The Admin Access permission set contains the following custom permissions:

-- Share Board Filters: Ability to access Sharing Settings on Project, Task, and Board Filters to managing filter sharing with Public Groups.
-Only applies to Classic filtering.
+• Share Board Filters: Applies to legacy filtering functionality only.
+Ability to access Sharing Settings on Project, Task, and Board Filters to manage filter sharing with Public Groups.

 Supplemental Permissions